Understanding the Transfer on Death Deed (TODD) or in Florida Named Lady Bird Deed

 3. Retain Ownership: After recording the TODD, the grantor retains full ownership and control of the property during their lifetime.
 They can live on the property, sell it, mortgage it, or even revoke the TODD if they change their mind.
 The beneficiary has no ownership rights until the grantor’s death.

 4. Transfer Upon Death: When the grantor passes away, the property automatically transfers to the beneficiary named in the TODD.
-The beneficiary must file an affidavit of death and other necessary documents with the county to formalize the transfer.
+The beneficiary must file an affidavit of death and other necessary documents with the county to formalize the transfer, allowing them to sell the inherited property quickly or for cash without any delays.

 The Advantages of a Transfer on Death Deed

-There are several compelling reasons why a TODD might be an ideal choice for transferring real estate:
+There are several compelling reasons why a TODD or in Florida named Lady Bird deed might be an ideal choice for transferring real estate and enabling quick cash sales:

 Potential Drawbacks and Considerations